aminbenmansour/blockchain-simulation/README.md

 # blockchain-simulation
-New year new dimensions, never thought of a better beginning.
+New year new resolutions, never thought of a better beginning.

-The whole world is fascinated by Crytocurrency, NFTs, Decentraland and DeFi and waiting for the next IT revolution AKA web3.0 to happen
+The whole world is fascinated by Crytocurrency, NFTs, Decentraland and DeFi and waiting for the next IT revolution AKA web 3.0 to happen and migrating to the decentralized world

+### goals

 Blockchain as the backbone of all of these technologies is fundamental to understand.